MMcBreezy/AdvisorAI/README.md

 This project is a learning journey, intended to solve the common problem faced by many of us - planning what and how to learn.
 In the coming iterations, this project will involve integrating with various learning resources APIs to recommend personalized learning paths.

 ## Project Updates
-Stay tuned for more updates as we progress.
+Stay tuned for more updates as I progress.

 ## Contribute
-As this is a project in the works, we would love to receive contributions to the codebase!
+As this is a project in the works, I would love to receive contributions to the codebase!
 If you're interested in contributing, please fork the repository and create a pull request for your changes, or open an issue detailing the changes you would like to make.

 ## Contact
 If you want to contact me you can reach me at michaelmcbride85@gmail.com